exdarku/Group2-System-Aidvocate/README.md

    ```

 3. **Set up the database**:
+   - We're using MySQL.
+For a smoother development experience, we recommend using MySQL Workbench to do queries and such.
    - Create a MySQL database and configure the connection in the `.env` file.
+      - `.env` template is at `/documentation`
+      - Your MySQL credentials should be filled up in the `.env` file.
+   - Copy the query from `/documentation/query/onequery.sql` and run it in MySQL Workbench to initialize your database.

 4. **Run the application**:
    ```bash